 Displaying patient testimonials on a website’s landing page, creating testimonial tabs or banners are effective ways to grab visitors’ attention.
 It also gives the website legitimacy and builds patient trust.
 Research conducted by Software Advice in 2020 revealed that almost (71%) of surveyed patients use online reviews as the very first step to finding a new doctor, indicating that online reputation is often the first impression a healthcare provider makes on potential patients.

-This kind of Search Engine Optimisation (SEO) is valued and preferred, which means that reviews are often the first impression a patient will get of a medical provider while conducting a search online.
+This kind of Search Engine Optimization (SEO) is valued and preferred, which means that reviews are often the first impression a patient will get of a medical provider while conducting a search online.

 It shows that search engines are not only listening to what the brand says about itself … they are also playing close attention to what the public says about the brand.